Overview

 The Federal Criminal Court was established in Bellinzona on 1 April 2004.
 It is comprised of three chambers: the Criminal Chamber and two Appeals Chambers.

-The Criminal Chamber rules in the first instance for criminal offences expressly falling under federal jurisdiction under Articles 23 and 24 of the Criminal Procedure Code (CrimPC, SR 312).
+The Criminal Chamber rules for criminal offences expressly falling under federal jurisdiction under Articles 23 and 24 of the Criminal Procedure Code (CrimPC, SR 312).
 These federal criminal offences constitute an exception to the primary jurisdiction of the cantons in matters of criminal prosecution.
 They relate, in particular, to crimes and offences against federal interests (those committed by or against federal employees, federal institutions or persons protected under international law, corruption, etc.), offences involving explosives, economic crime, organised crime and cases of money laundering that are international or inter-cantonal in scope.

 The Criminal Chamber also deals with offences contravening various federal acts, such as the Civil Aviation Act (CAA, SR 748.0), the Atomic Energy Act (AtA, now repealed), the Financial Market Infrastructure Act (FinMIA, SR 958.1) and the War Material Act (WMA, SR 514.51).
 Other areas covered include the foreign transfer of immaterial goods and know-how relating to war material.